Team-cybuy/cybuy-doc/SoftwareRequirementsSpecification.md

 No infringement on any other party also named “cybuy” or a variation thereof is intended, this is not a commercial product or storefront and will not generate revenue of any sort.
 The software is provided as is and without any warranty.
 The code is at least source available and at best open source.
 Licensing will be decided in the future.
 Unless annotated otherwise all code is © Team cybuy.
 Likewise our name and logo cannot be used in any commercial way except ad supported news coverage.

 ### 3.12	Applicable Standards
-Clean code standards are desirable and will be followed as close as possible.
-As such maintenance should be easy being supported by clearly labeled functions and in case of doubt comments.
+Clean code standards are desirable and may be followed wherever they don't hinder progress or limit our own styles.

 ## 4. Supporting Information
 For further information please reach out to the team via the associated blog, our e-mail or via the websites contact form.